 U.S. Program Fees & Benefits

 MESA is a non-profit, educational organization.
-Steward SAGE fees help to ensure these services and program benefits:
+Steward SAGE fees paid to MESA’s GP and to our organization help to ensure these services and program benefits:

 - U.S. Host screening and Training Plan

-- Customized matching with a U.S. Host assignment that meets your training objectives
+- U.S. Host assignment that meets your training objectives

 - Assistance to prepare for U.S. Consul interview*